Summer Medical Research Training Program (SMaRT)

 The program provides a stipend and research fellowship to the selected students.
 Funding for the 2011 SMaRT program is generously provided by the Dr. Louis and Violet Rubin Fund of the Community Foundation of Northern Illinois.

-For more information, contact Janet Stull Snow at email@example.com.
+For further information, please contact Janet Stull Snow at x5680 or email@example.com.